berryamin/Python/Python-3/Doc/library/codecs.rst

 Windows).
 There's a string constant with 256 characters that shows you which character is mapped to which byte value.

-All of these encodings can only encode 256 of the 65536 (or 1114111) codepoints defined in Unicode.
-A simple and straightforward way that can store each Unicode code point, is to store each codepoint as two consecutive bytes.
+All of these encodings can only encode 256 of the 1114112 codepoints defined in Unicode.
+A simple and straightforward way that can store each Unicode code point, is to store each codepoint as four consecutive bytes.
 There are two
-possibilities: Store the bytes in big endian or in little endian order.
-These two encodings are called UTF-16-BE and UTF-16-LE respectively.
-Their disadvantage is that if e.g. you use UTF-16-BE on a little endian machine you will always have to swap bytes on encoding and decoding.
-UTF-16 avoids this
+possibilities: store the bytes in big endian or in little endian order.
+These two encodings are called ``UTF-32-BE`` and ``UTF-32-LE`` respectively.
+Their disadvantage is that if e.g. you use ``UTF-32-BE`` on a little endian machine you will always have to swap bytes on encoding and decoding. ``UTF-32`` avoids this
-problem: Bytes will always be in natural endianness.
+problem: bytes will always be in natural endianness.
 When these bytes are read by a CPU with a different endianness, then bytes have to be swapped though.
-To be able to detect the endianness of a UTF-16 byte sequence, there's the so called BOM (the "Byte Order Mark").
+To be able to detect the endianness of a ``UTF-16`` or ``UTF-32`` byte sequence, there's the so called BOM ("Byte Order Mark").
 This is the Unicode character ``U+FEFF``.
-This character will be prepended to every UTF-16 byte sequence.
+This character can be prepended to every ``UTF-16`` or ``UTF-32`` byte sequence.
 The byte swapped version of this character (``0xFFFE``) is an illegal character that may not appear in a Unicode text.
-So when the first character in an UTF-16 byte sequence appears to be a ``U+FFFE`` the bytes have to be swapped on decoding.
+So when the first character in an ``UTF-16`` or ``UTF-32`` byte sequence appears to be a ``U+FFFE`` the bytes have to be swapped on decoding.
-Unfortunately upto Unicode 4.0 the character ``U+FEFF`` had a second purpose as a ``ZERO WIDTH NO-BREAK SPACE``: A character that has no width and doesn't allow a word to be split.
+Unfortunately the character ``U+FEFF`` had a second purpose as a ``ZERO WIDTH NO-BREAK SPACE``: a character that has no width and doesn't allow a word to be split.
 It can e.g. be used to give hints to a ligature algorithm.
 With Unicode 4.0 using ``U+FEFF`` as a ``ZERO WIDTH NO-BREAK SPACE`` has been deprecated (with ``U+2060`` (``WORD JOINER``) assuming this role).
-Nevertheless Unicode software still must be able to handle ``U+FEFF`` in both roles: As a BOM it's a device to determine the storage layout of the encoded bytes, and vanishes once the byte sequence has been decoded into a string; as a ``ZERO WIDTH NO-BREAK SPACE`` it's a normal character that will be decoded like any other.
+Nevertheless Unicode software still must be able to handle ``U+FEFF`` in both roles: as a BOM it's a device to determine the storage layout of the encoded bytes, and vanishes once the byte sequence has been decoded into a string; as a ``ZERO WIDTH NO-BREAK SPACE`` it's a normal character that will be decoded like any other.